The Best Foods To Clean Arteries

 Salmon

-Salmon is rich in heart-healthy omega-3 fatty acids, which are known to reduce inflammation in the body.
+Salmon is rich in heart-healthy omega-3 fatty acids, known to reduce inflammation in the body.
 Inflammation can damage your arteries and lead to heart disease.

 Omega-3s also help decrease levels of triglycerides, a type of fat in your blood that can increase your risk of heart disease when levels are too high.